-There's solo mountain free-climbing, hang-gliding, bull-fighting and croc-wrastlin'.
-And then there are those "soft" luxury adventures...
+There's solo mountain free-climbing, hang-gliding, bull-fighting and croc-wraslin'.
+And then there are those "soft" or so-called "luxury" adventures...

 Two weeks alone in the boreal doesn't appeal to everyone though.
 There are those who appreciate being able to chat around the fire late into the night, rehashing the day's moments on the river, enjoying the feeling of a tummy full of chef-prepared yumminess, appreciating the fact that their only duty in camp is to make it to the comfort of a prepared wall tent for the night's sleep in an established camp.
 And this is the trip Nisutlin Outfitting is offering for the first time this year.
 A simpler, softer adventure, one which offers only the best bits of a true wilderness canoe trip, and eliminates some of the challenges and concerns a solo trip can present.